Veselincho/dechica.com/README.md

 # DeChica Menu – Nostalgic Sounds

-Ever wanted to relive those funny and nostalgic sound clips from the past?
-That’s exactly what this project does!
+I felt nostalgic about this old site from the past and wanted to hear those voices again.
 I recreated a simple menu with the original audio from an old site, so you can hover over items and hear the original sounds.

 ---